FindNode

 sendKey

-sendKey accepts key code or meta state and send the key to the screen (not node), the UI element with the focus will receive the keycode and meta, examples are text field or on screen keyboards. sendKey also offers shortcut, a text string some of the common key codes.
+sendKey accepts key code or meta state and send the key to the screen (not node), the UI element with the focus will receive the keycode and meta, examples are text field or on-screen keyboards. sendKey also offers shortcut, a text string some of the common key codes.
 Not all key codes will generate characters, several special key codes will bring in new window such as go back, appswitch or go to home screen.
 The key codes and meta states are displayed in Android KeyEvent class. "sendKey" sends to the screen, not a specific node so ML is not involved.
+The shortcuts mapping or keycode/meta will not work in AWU setting.

 Usage: